-This project seeks to develop a new conceptual paradigm which will advance the theoretical and empirical understanding of voluntary compliance and the way regulation is applied worldwide.
-There are several challenges in this ambitious project as it is being performed in several locations worldwide.
-In order to address this, the PI will be highly involved in all of the stages of the research and will guide directly each member of the project team.
-The team members will be advised and monitored by the PI and the advisory board which consists globally well known experts with regard to both the countries and methods such as meta analysis and econometrics.
-Furthermore, the selected design of the proposed research enables to examen multiple approaches to voluntary compliance ability of government to trust the public.
+This project seeks to develop a new conceptual paradigm which will advance the theoretical and empirical understanding of voluntary compliance and the way in which regulation is applied worldwide.
+There are several challenges in this ambitious project, as it is being performed in several locations worldwide.
+In order to address this, the PI will be highly involved in all of the stages of the research and will directly guide each member of the project team.
+The team members will be advised and monitored by the PI and the advisory board, which consists of globally renowned experts with regard to both the countries and the methods, such as meta-analysis and econometrics.
+Furthermore, the selected design of the proposed research enables an examination of multiple approaches to the voluntary compliance ability of government to trust the public.

 A first challenge is to manage the empirical research across four countries .
-To address this challenge the PI will be directly involved in all initial research preparation (including developing access, developing proper translations (through double blinded methods), and collecting initial data).
-The PI will spend substantive time in each country location with the local researchers from advisory team as well as the post-doc in charge, to directly guide them and support them as they set up the research and also to coordinate work between them as well keep them connected to key experts that have agreed to aid the research locally.
+To address this challenge, the PI will be directly involved in all initial research preparation (including developing access, developing proper translations (through double-blinded methods), and collecting initial data).
+The PI will spend substantial time in each country location with the local researchers from an advisory team as well as the postdoc in charge, directly guiding them and supporting them as they set up the research, as well as coordinating work between them and keeping them connected with key experts who have agreed to aid the research locally.

 A second challenge is related to the robustness of the existing data sets in areas where original data collection will not be possible.
-Over the last decade the replicability of empirical finding in especially the behavioral sciences has attracted increased attention.
-Discussions about replicability also apply to fields relevant to this proposal as – for example – several high-profile findings from behavioral ethics have failed to replicate in recent multi-laboratory replication projects.
-In the meta-analytic project, we will therefore employ state-of-the-art statistical techniques to map the quality of previous research including measures of publication bias and p-hacking.
-For the new empirical data resulting from this project we will adhere to the most recent standards in open science such as pre-registration, registered reports, and data sharing where possible.
+Over the last decade, the replicability of empirical findings, especially in the behavioral sciences, has attracted increased attention.
+Discussions about replicability also applies to fields relevant to this proposal.
+For example, several high-profile findings from behavioral ethics have failed to be replicated in recent multi-laboratory replication projects.
+In the meta-analytic project, we will therefore employ state-of-the-art statistical techniques to map the quality of previous research, including measures of publication bias and p-hacking.
+For the new empirical data resulting from this project, we will adhere to the most recent standards in open science, such as pre-registration, registered reports, and data sharing where possible.

-There are many preconditions needed to accumulate studies A third challenge is related to retention of participants in panel studies.
+There are many preconditions needed to cumulative studies.
+A third challenge is related to retention of participants in panel studies.
 We will solve that by focusing on representative samples.
-Also by starting with a very large sample and with creating an incentive scheme, we will ensure that even in the final stages we will have enough participants allow for statistical power.
+By starting with a very large sample and creating an incentive scheme, we will ensure that even in the final stages, we will have enough participants to allow for statistical power.

 +